rackerlabs/support-how-to/content/general/sign-up-for-racksapce-services.md

 **Is your signup information accurate?**

 Our security precautions start with the signup process.
-We employ a series of industrystandard, enterprise-class tools to help verify and validate all account requests as quickly as possible.
+We employ a series of industry standard, enterprise-class tools to help verify and validate all account requests as quickly as possible.
 Additionally, we have a global team that manages the signup and validation process 24x7x365, and calls customers to verify information within minutes of receiving applications.
 The most common delay in this process is caused by receiving inaccurate contact information from new customers.

 You can ensure the quick processing of your account by verifying that all of the information that you provide is accurate.
 Rackspace uses the following information to create your account:

 - Email address
 - Unique username